 Partners in Policymaking Leadership Institute

-The Council established the Partners in Policymaking™ program in TN in 1992.
+The Council established the Partners in Policymaking™ program in TN in 1993.
 Since that time, more than 500 adults with disabilities and family members with disabilities have completed the intensive program; these graduates have gone on to advocate for themselves, their family members and the disability community at large, and to influence policies on the local, state and national level.
+2018 will mark the 24th class of Partners who have graduated from the program!

 This training provides the opportunity to learn from local and national experts about a variety of policies and practices that impact people with disabilities and their families.